alum-challenges/problems/python/week-2/dots/dots.md

 `....0` means that the character `0` has the position number `4` in the string.

 You can assume that there will be no 0 indexes letters, no repeated indexes.

+The decoding algorithm should be coded inside the `decode` function.
+The function should accept a string, then return the decoded version of it.

 ## Before You Begin
 Execute cd by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below: